 It took about eight months.

 Donnell Alexander (33:55):

 Chelsea Cebara (33:57):

-It was the results so far as orgasmic enhancement.
-Sensitivity enhancement were always really good.
-The uh, consistency of the lube itself was really the tricky part because I, I knew from experience what cannabinoids to put in at what ratios and that was just because of my, uh, my knowledge with the cannabis world with, uh, you know, certain turpines will enhance absorption of cannabinoids.
-Uh, certain cannabinoids in certain ratios will work synergistically.
+The results so far were orgasmic enhancement, sensitivity enhancement, always really good.
+The consistency of the lube itself was really the tricky part because I knew from experience what cannabinoids to put in at what ratios and that was just because of my knowledge with the cannabis world with certain terpenes that will enhance absorption of cannabinoids.
+Certain cannabinoids in certain ratios will work synergistically.